Position Statement on Pilgrim’s Draft EPA Water Pollution Permit

 Below is information that may assist the public in commenting on the permit.

 For the last four years, we have been a watchdog for Cape Cod Bay and have documented and reported on Pilgrim Nuclear Power Station’s pollution and harm to marine life.
 In 2014, we called on U.S. Environmental Protection Agency’s (EPA) to terminate Pilgrim’s current water pollution permit (“NPDES permit”), which is more than 20 years expired, and due to the massive destruction of marine life caused by Pilgrim’s outdated ‘once-through cooling system’ technology.
-The system kills billions of marine life each year.
+The system kills billions of marine life, uses massive amounts of seawater, and discharges hot water back into the bay.

 Pilgrim is closing no later than May 2019.
 EPA and the Massachusetts Department of Environmental Protection (MassDEP) have proposed to reissue Pilgrim’s NPDES permit and allow Pilgrim to keep operating with the same outdated technology for three more years.
-Not only would the proposed permit apply to Pilgrim for the next three years, but it would also set conditions and limits on water intake and pollutants discharged to Cape Cod Bay after shutdown (Pilgrim is scheduled to close no later than May 2019 — shutdown does not mean pollutant discharges and water intake end!).
+The new permit also sets limits on water intake and pollutants discharged to Cape Cod Bay after shutdown (it’s important to note that shutdown does not mean pollutant discharges and water intake end!).

 ABOUT THE PERMIT: